bcafuk/ComputerAnimation-labs/README.md

 # Computer Animation laboratory assignments

-This repository contains my solution to the first laboratory exercise for the [Computer Animation course](https://www.fer.unizg.hr/en/course/comani_a) at the Faculty of Electrical Engineering and Computing at the University of Zagreb, Croatia.
+This repository contains my solutions to laboratory exercises for the [Computer Animation course](https://www.fer.unizg.hr/en/course/comani_a) at the Faculty of Electrical Engineering and Computing at the University of Zagreb, Croatia.

 Computer Animation is a graduate-level course.